Baseball rubbing mud

-Lena Blackburne Baseball Rubbing Mud is a brand of specially prepared mud used to prepare balls in the sport of baseball before they are put into play.
-Newly manufactured baseballs have a somewhat slick and glossy surface, so when new they are rubbed down with the mud to reduce the slickness and give pitchers a firmer grip and better control without damaging or discoloring the ball.
-Major League Baseball rules require every "pearl", or brand-new baseball, to be rubbed with rubbing mud for at least 30 seconds on game day until it achieves the desired texture and off-white color.
+Baseball rubbing mud is mud that has been gathered or prepared for the purpose of rubbing it on a baseball.
+Balls made for the sport of baseball have a somewhat slick and glossy surface when they are newly manufactured, so before they are used in official league games, they are rubbed down with mud to reduce their slickness and give pitchers a firmer grip and better control.
+Major League Baseball rules require every "pearl", or brand-new baseball, to be rubbed with mud for at least 30 seconds on game day until it achieves the desired texture and off-white color.

 The effects of adding a substance to the ball have called the attention of physicists over the years.